Osajulian/unravelling-javascript/arrays-basics.md

 ## Arrays

-Arrays in JavaSCript are actually a special type of object.
+Arrays in JavaScript are actually a special type of object.
 They work very much like regular objects (numerical properties can naturally be accessed only using `[]` syntax) but they have one magic property called '`length`'.
 This is always one more than the highest index in the array.

 One way of creating arrays is as follows: